Career : 2010 - 2015

 DOB : December 14, 1989

 Lachlan “Lachie” Henderson made sports headlines in December, 2009, when he was a central figure in the transfer of Brendan Fevola from Carlton to the Brisbane Lions.
-In one of the biggest football stories of the year, the Navy Blues parted with Fevola – the prolific, wayward, Coleman Medal-winning full forward – plus National Draft pick 27, in exchange for Henderson and selection 12.
+In one of the biggest football stories of the year, the Navy Blues parted with Fevola – a prolific, wayward, Coleman Medal-winning full forward – plus National Draft pick 27, in exchange for Henderson and selection 12.

 Once that deal had been done and the relative draft selections made, Fevola and Geelong Falcons midfielder Callum Bartlett became Lions recruits.
 In return, Carlton picked up Henderson (a former top 10 draftee) as well as promising West Australian midfielder Kane Lucas.
-But only a few short months later, Brisbane’s decision to recruit Fevola became a massive blunder.
+A few short months later however, Brisbane’s decision to recruit Fevola became a massive blunder.
 He was sacked after just 17 matches for his new team, and Carlton emerged from the situation as a very big winner.

 Two years beforehand, Henderson had been drafted by Brisbane at selection 8 in the 2007 AFL National Draft.
 The Lions rated the well-built 196 cm youngster very highly, and took him in preference to the likes of Ben McEvoy, Patrick Dangerfield and Cyril Rioli.
 Determined to play AFL football from an early age, Henderson had graduated from the AIS-AFL Academy that same year, having completed his schooling at Geelong College and having played TAC Cup Under-18 football for the Geelong Falcons.
-The son of Ian (a country veterinarian) and Vonnie (a former ballet dancer) Lachie hails from Birregurra, a small township near Colac in western Victoria.
+The son of Ian (a country veterinarian) and Vonnie (a former ballet dancer) Lachie hailed from Birregurra, a small township near Colac in western Victoria.

 Henderson made his first appearance in Carlton colours in the club’s first 2010 pre-season NAB Cup game against the Sydney Swans at the brand-new Blacktown Oval in Sydney’s west.
 Wearing guernsey number 23 – made famous by the likes of Bert Deacon and Paul Meldrum - his form was excellent throughout the series, and it was no surprise when he was one of three new faces named in Carlton’s line-up for the first round clash against Richmond on a balmy Thursday evening at the MCG in late March.